awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_FILE_SCAN.md

 # STL\_FILE\_SCAN<a name="r_STL_FILE_SCAN"></a>

-Returns the files that Amazon Redshift read while loading data via the COPY command\.
+Returns the files that Amazon Redshift read while loading data by using the COPY command\.

 Querying this view can help troubleshoot data load errors\.
-STL\_FILE\_SCAN can be particularly helpful with pinpointing issues in parallel data loads because parallel data loads typically load many files with a single COPY command\.
+STL\_FILE\_SCAN can be particularly helpful with pinpointing issues in parallel data loads, because parallel data loads typically load many files with a single COPY command\.

 This view is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
 For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.